-This formulation act at the level of the nervous system and facilitate proper conduction of signal impulse from the nerves to the muscles.
-The powder contains – Moti pishti, Parwal pishti, Shukta pishti, Giloy satva, Kamdudha ras, Jahar mohra, Akik pishti, Gandhak rasayan, Tal sindoor, etc. These ingredients balance all the Tridosha (Vata, Pitta, Kapha).
-It provides relief in psychosis, helps in mental weakness like short temper, decreased the ability to think, improves the memory power, and reduces the calcium level that hampers the brain functions.
+This formulation acts at the level of the nervous system and facilitate proper conduction of signal impulse from the nerves to the muscles.
+The powder contains – Moti pishti, Parwal pishti, Shukta pishti, Giloy satva, Kamdudha ras, Jahar mohra, Akik pishti, Gandhak rasayan, etc. These ingredients balance the three doshas in the body.
+This herbal powder provides relieve in psychosis, helps in mental weakness, decreased the ability to think, improves the memory power, and reduces the calcium level that hampers the brain functions.

 Recommended Dosage – Take 1 sachet twice a day with normal water.